 To make the guacamole, mash the avocado and mix with the lime juice and seasoning.

 Once the chicken is cooked, mix through the coriander and serve with the guacamole (and any of the suggestions below).

 * Chipotle in Adobe sauce are available in most big supermarkets or gourmet delis.
 They are the flavour hero of this dish and give it a little heat and a beautiful smokey flavour (obviously the more you add the spicier it becomes - 1 is still mild, 2 a tiny amount of heat).
 Once you've opened the can, store leftovers in an airtight glass jar in the fridge.
 They last forever this way and trust me, you will make this meal again!

-If you don’t have chipotle you can sub with a heaped teaspoon of cumin and smokey paprika.
+If you don't have chipotle you can sub with a heaped teaspoon of cumin and smokey paprika.
+This option will have no heat at all.
 If you only use just one chipotle, perhaps add ½ teaspoon of cumin and smokey paprika too.

 Replace the chicken with slices of tempeh.